-Sikhs believe the word of God is contained in the Guru Granth Sahib therefore it is treated with the same respect as the Ten Gurus but it is not worshipped.
-The Guru Granth Sahib contains writings from the founders of the Sikh faith as well as writings of people from other faiths.
-It is a collection of devotional hymns and poetry which proclaims God, stresses meditation on the true Guru-God-and gives moral and ethical rules.
+Sikhs believe th God is containe Guru Granth Sa fore it is treated same respect as rus but it is not The Guru Grant contains writing founders of the well as writings from other faith lection of devot and poetry which God, stresses m the true Guru gives moral and rules.

-The Guru Granth Sahib was completed in 1604.
-Every Guru Granth Sahib has 1,430 pages and every copy is identical and it is written in Germukhi-this is the script of the Punjabi language.
+The Guru Grant completed in 16 Guru Granth Sa 1,430 pages and is identical and in Germukhi-t script of the Purguage.